newrelic/nr1-workshop/lab2/INSTRUCTIONS.md

     }
 ```

-2. Modify the component's ` constructor` to read from the Nerdlet state when instantiating by modifying the constructor thusly.
+2. Add nerdletUrlState to the propTypes, and modify the component's ` constructor` to read from the Nerdlet state when instantiating by modifying the constructor thusly.

 ```javascript
     constructor(props) {